rittvic/BuckyTheBadgerBot/README.md

 These commands are case-insensitive.
 <br><br>
 <em>Note: May not be up-to-date.
-I try my best to update this page whenever new features are added.<em>
+I try my best to update this page whenever new features are added.</em>

 #### Search Command